benjaminballard/voltdb-app-adperformance/README.md

 Pre-requisites
 --------------
-Before running these scripts you need to have VoltDB installed, and you should add the voltdb-$(VERSION)/bin directory to your PATH environment variable, for example:
+Before running these scripts you need to have VoltDB 3.7 (Enterprise or Community) or later installed, and you should add the voltdb-$(VERSION)/bin directory to your PATH environment variable, for example:

+    VERSION="ent-3.7"
     export PATH="$PATH:$HOME/voltdb-$(VERSION)/bin"